JarateKing/BaseHud/README.md

 Starting point for creating custom huds within tf2.
 Much of the tedious setup is already done, and a lot of valuable assets and tools are provided.

+To learn more about huds in general, check out [the hud tutorial](https://github.com/JarateKing/TF2-Hud-Reference#readme).

 ## Features

 * Auto-update script